serumdetect/serum-coding-task-1/README.md

 Feel free to use the provided Gitpod environment for running your code in a Linux environment.
 Files can be downloaded from/uploaded to Gitpod.

-The Gitpod environment has been pre-installed with the necessary packages required to solve the task.
+The Gitpod environment has been pre-installed with the necessary software packages required to solve the task.

 If you need to install additional packages, feel free to do so using `mamba install <package1> <package2> ...`.
-Note that package installation needs to be manually repeated everytime a workspace is started.
+Note that package installation needs to be manually repeated everytime a workspace is stopped and restarted.